brooklynrail/brooklynrail-platform/content/events/2022/02/ecstatic-embodiment-rumi-and-the-politics-of-delight.md

 deck: Featuring Sarah Eltantawi, Haleh Liza Gafori, Öykü Tekten, and Leonard Schwartz
 summary: Scholar Sarah Eltantawi and poets Haleh Liza Gafori and Öykü Tekten join Leonard Schwartz for a discussion on Rumi and the Politics of Delight.
-We conclude with a poetry reading.
+We begin and end with a reading of Rumi's poetry.
 people:
   - person: sarah-eltantawi
   - person: haleh-liza-gafori